 Edibles for Dogs: Safety, Effects, & More

-Edibles for dogs have become a popular topic in holistic pet care.
+Edibles for dogs have become a popular topic in holistic pet care, so long as they're formulated with pet-safe amounts of CBD and less than 0.3% THC.
 Also, there are many differing opinions on the safety and benefits of edibles.
 However, the safety and benefits of any edible depend on the ingredients used.
 Check that the edibles don’t contain ingredients like tetrahydrocannabinol (THC), which is considered toxic to dogs.

 You can select options such as CBD treats and chews when seeking the right edibles for your pet.
 CBD treats and chews are among the best and safest edibles.
 Many pet owners turn to edibles infused with CBD supplements as a natural remedy for their furry companions.
 These edibles offer a range of benefits for your furry friend like supporting calm and relaxation, cognitive function, a healthy inflammatory response, and many others.